amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 });
 ```

-If you convert those functions to promises, they can be chained producing a more maintainable code.
+If you convert those functions to promises, they can be chained producing more maintainable code.
 Something like this:

 ```js
 Promise.resolve()